keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 2.

+A video about OSI models and exactly what I tried to explain 😃

+{% include embed/youtube.html id='3b_TAYtzuho' %}

 ## Network Configuration

 There are four necessary settings needed to be configured for a 'node' to run correctly on a network: